Death and state funeral of Jimmy Carter: Capitol Hill events

 Upon arrival at the Capitol, another 21-gun salute was given by the Presidential Salute Battery.
 Members of the honor guard then carried the flag-draped casket up the Capitol steps and into the Capitol rotunda.
 Inside, the U.S. Army Brass Quintet performed music, such as Simon and Garfunkel's "Bridge over Troubled Water".
 A service attended by Vice President Kamala Harris, members of Congress, the Supreme Court, Governors, D.C.
 Mayor Muriel Bowser, the Cabinet, the Diplomatic Corps, and the Joint Chiefs was conducted for Carter.

-The opening invocation for the ceremony was delivered by the Chaplain of the U.S. Senate, Barry C. Black.
-Vice President Harris, Senate majority leader John Thune, and Speaker of the United States House of Representatives Mike Johnson eulogized Carter.
+The opening invocation for the ceremony was delivered by the Chaplain of the U.S. Senate, Barry Black.
+Vice President Harris, Senate majority leader John Thune, and Speaker of the House Mike Johnson eulogized Carter.
 Senate minority leader Chuck Schumer joined Thune and House minority leader Hakeem Jeffries joined Johnson in laying wreaths from each chamber of Congress.
 Vice President Harris was joined by the Second Gentleman, Doug Emhoff, in laying a wreath.
 The closing benediction was delivered by the Chaplain of the U.S. House of Representatives, Margaret G. Kibben.
 The Naval Academy Glee Club also performed "My Country, 'Tis of Thee", "Eternal Father, Strong to Save" (the Navy Hymn).
 He lay in state in the Capitol rotunda on the Lincoln catafalque from January 7 to 9.